Did you know that there will be a total solar eclipse in Maine in 2024?

 However, Mainers might see a slight darkening of daylight that day.

-On the other hand, the total solar eclipse in 2024 starts in Texas and ends its run in America over Northern Maine.
+The total solar eclipse in 2024 starts in Texas and ends its run in America over Northern Maine.

 The last time I got to witness a solar eclipse was in August 2017.